Foundation Board of Directors

 Tiffany Sharpensteen, Board Director

-Tiffany was born and raised in Amarillo, TX.
-She has an A.S. degree in Mass Communications from Amarillo College, a B.S. degree in Mass Communications from West Texas A&M University, and a M.B.A. from West Texas A&M University.
-Tiffany is the Marketing Manager for Education Credit Union and has worked in financial institutions for 15 years in different areas from financial education, retail and marketing.
-Tiffany serves on the board of Amarillo Angels, Arden Road Elementary PTA, Journey Church Children’s Ministry Dream Team and is the Chair of the ECU and WT Alumni Network.
+Tiffany was born and raised in Amarillo, Texas.
+She has an A.S. degree in Mass Communications from Amarillo College, a B.S. degree in Mass Communications from West Texas A&M University, and an M.B.A. from West Texas A&M University.
+Tiffany is the Director of Marketing for Education Credit Union and has worked in financial institutions for 17 years in different areas from financial education, retail, and marketing.
+Tiffany serves on the board of Amarillo Angels and the Arden Road Elementary PTA.
 She also serves on the Amarillo College Business Leadership Council and the Amarillo College Alumni Association.
-Tiffany and her husband, AJ, have one son, Bennett, and are also foster parents.
+Tiffany and her husband, AJ, have one son, Bennett, and one daughter, Ryleigh.